miltonkhondokar/miltonkhondokar/README.md

 ### Assalamu'alaikum warahmatullahi wabarakatuh

-- 🔭 I’m currently working on SOFTANIS as a Software Engineer.
+- 🔭 At SOFTANIS, I am working as a Software Engineer who is proactive and dedicated to the team.
-- 🌱 I’m currently learning Flutter.
+- 🌱 My current endeavor is to learn flutter.
-- 👯 I’m looking to collaborate on Web and mobile apps devs
+- 👯 I am interested in working with Web and Mobile app developers.
 - 📫 How to reach me: km.sazzad.hossain.cse.bu@gmail.com